lambda-shuttle/mbed-os-example-ble-fota/README.md

 ## Known Issues

-1. **Dependency Conflicts**: The difference in version requirements of the [PyYAML](https://pyyaml.org) dependency imposed by both mbed-os and pyocd led to the creation of a temporary virtual environment; this is used in the "_creating and flashing the factory firmware_" stage of the MCUboot example build process.
-This is a known issue and would require changes to the `requirements.txt` file in the mbed-os to resolve.\
+1. **Dependency Conflicts**: The difference in version requirements of the [PyYAML](https://pyyaml.org) dependency imposed by both mbed-os and pyocd led to the creation of a temporary virtual environment (venv), which is used in the target binary flashing stage of both examples.
+This is a known issue and would require changes to the `requirements.txt` file in the mbed-os to resolve.
+Another conflict is that between pyocd and mbed-ls on the version requirement of [PrettyTable](https://pypi.org/project/prettytable/), which is resolved through the temporary venv. \
    \
-   Another minor conflict that doesn't hinder the build process is one between mbed-tools and mbed-os on the version requirement of the [Click](https://click.palletsprojects.com/en/8.0.x/) dependency; mbed-tools requires that the minimum version of Click to be greater than 7.1 while mbed-os requires it to be greater than 7.0.
+   Yet another minor conflict that doesn't hinder the build process is one between mbed-tools and mbed-os on the version requirement of the [Click](https://click.palletsprojects.com/en/8.0.x/) dependency; mbed-tools requires that the minimum version of Click to be greater than 7.1 while mbed-os requires it to be greater than 7.0.
 Now, the dependencies for mbed-os are installed after those of mbed-tools, which overwrites the newer version and generates a conflict.
 This would (again) require changes to the requirements file in the mbed-os repository to bump up the minimum version number of Click to 7.1.

 2. **Target Binary Flashing**: For the Mock example, compiling with mbed-tools results in the following error:
     ```
     ERROR: Build program file (firmware) not found <path to mock example>/target/cmake_build/<target board>/develop/<toolchain>/target.hex